-Confrontation is a David Mamet specialty, and in “The Old Neighborhood” the playwright takes on that most fearsome of foes and comes out on top.
-Three short plays under a 90-minute umbrella, “Neighborhood,” if a bit uneven, is a mesmerizing trip down the dark lane of one man’s history, by turns angry, sorrowful, bitter and poignant.
+Confrontation is a David Mamet specialty, and in “The Old Neighborhood” the playwright takes on that most fearsome of foes — the past — and comes out on top.
+Three short plays under an intermission-less, 90-minute umbrella, “Neighborhood,” if a bit uneven, is a mesmerizing trip down the dark lane of one man’s history, by turns angry, sorrowful, bitter and poignant.

 Making his Broadway debut, director Scott Zigler offers a sharp, spare staging (on Kevin Rigdon’s equally no-frills sets) that matches the thrift of Mamet’s trademark laser-edged style.
 Zigler isn’t the only one who gets the rhythms and emotions just right — stars Peter Riegert and Patti LuPone are first-rate as a brother and sister coming to painful grips with their loveless upbringing.

 The only character in all three playlets, Riegert’s Bobby is a middle-aged man newly separated from his wife and seeking some sort of comfort by visiting his old Chicago neighborhood.
 In the first scene, called “The Disappearance of the Jews,” Bobby shares a drink with lifelong pal Joey (Vincent Guastaferro), and the two reminisce about old friends, sexual conquests, family and youth.